tecton-ai/airflow-tecton/README.md

 1) Submitting materialization jobs
 2) Waiting for Feature View/Feature Service data to materialize.

-Note this package is in preview and it will not work with your Tecton installation unless enabled.

 ## Changelog

 - 0.1.0 Added 2 new operators to support triggering Feature Table ingestion jobs